Updated August 2, 2023

 If the dumpster provider agrees (or is required) to get the dumpster permit on your behalf, your job is done!

 If you are the one obtaining the permit, move to the next step.

 Contact your local public works or transportation department by telephone or online.

 If you're not sure which city department handles permitting, contact the main office line and they will point you in the right direction.

-Once permit is approved, be sure the city rules are followed to ensure compliance.
+Once the permit is approved, be sure the city rules are followed to ensure compliance and avoid penalty fees.

-Common rules include placing traffic cones on both sides of the dumpster, reflective tape on the sides of the dumpster, permit must be visible on the dumpster, etc.
+Common rules include placing traffic cones on both sides of the dumpster, reflective tape on the sides of the dumpster, making sure the permit is visible on the dumpster, etc.